Suspected Islamists kill 85 in northeast Nigeria

 Mustapha Musa, another resident, said the village was in ruins with every house burned to the ground.

-An emergency relief official confirmed the death toll as 39 but asked not to be named because he was not authorized to speak officially.
+An emergency relief official confirmed the death toll as 39 but asked not to be named because he was not authorised to speak officially.

 There was global outrage last week when dozens of school children were shot or burned to death in a rural region near the northeastern city of Damaturu.